peteroupc/peteroupc.github.io/bernsupp.md

 [^38]: Herbert-Voss, Ariel, Matthew J. Hirn, and Frederick McCollum.
 "Computing minimal interpolants in C1, 1 (Rd)."
 Rev. Mat.
 Iberoam 33, no. 1 (2017): 29-66.

+[^39]: Molteni, Giuseppe.
+"Explicit bounds for even moments of Bernstein’s polynomials."
+Journal of Approximation Theory 273 (2022): 105658.

 <a id=Appendix></a>
 ## Appendix